HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 8. When you have selected OS and installed the installer according to your OS, follow the installer and then open a Docker desktop program/app.

-9. Congratulations, now you have installed the Docker desktop!
+9. Congratulations, you have installed the Docker desktop!
 If account doesn't appear in Docker desktop, then sign in your GitHub account.
 ![Docker desktop](dockerDesktop.png "Docker desktop")

 ## Run containers in Docker